-- Draws ridges and valleys.
+Draws lines marking crests of ridges and valleys, i.e. places where the surface curvature is at its minimum or maximum.
 Depends on your Sphere Radius view map settings.

 In Edit Mode you can mark “Freestyle Edges” in the same manner you can mark “Seams” for UV unwrapping or “Sharp” for edge split.
 These marked edges are available to render when you select Edge Mark.

 Select the mesh object and enter Edit Mode.

 Select the edges you want to be marked.